The compact support property for solutions to stochastic heat equations with stable noise: Introduction and main results

-In view of the above remark, the considerable effort expended here in proving Theorem~\ref{thm_stochinteg} is justified by two facts.
-The first is that our proof holds in spatial dimensions greater than one.
-The second is that, a priori, the construction of solutions in \cite{M2002}, which is the only construction in the literature, does not imply the identification of $(Y_s)_{s \geq 0}$ with a c\`adl\`ag path in $\mathbb{L}^p$, and our proof is the first to establish \eqref{e_thm_density} and related results without assuming either this or an integrability condition strictly stronger than \eqref{assumption_integ}.
+In view of the above remark, the considerable effort expended here in proving Theorem~\ref{thm_stochinteg} is justified for two reasons.
+The first and main one is that our proof holds in spatial dimensions greater than one.
+The second is that, a priori, the construction of solutions in \cite{M2002}, which is the only one we are aware of, does not imply the identification of $(Y_t)_{t \geq 0}$ with a $\mathbb{L}^p$-valued process, and our proof is the first to establish \eqref{e_thm_density} and related results without assuming either this or an integrability condition strictly stronger than \eqref{assumption_integ}.

 Certain crucial arguments in the proof of Theorem~\ref{thm_stochinteg}, in particular those used to obtain moment estimates, are based on the arguments of Yang and Zhou in \cite{YZ2017}.
 Our weaker integrability assumption introduces some complications, but the more significant difference between our work and theirs is that our proof holds for spatial dimensions greater than one, and this requires several new arguments, primarily owing to the more singular behaviour of the heat kernel in higher dimensions.
 Nonetheless, our argument owes a significant debt to the work done in \cite{YZ2017}.
-We also take this opportunity to point out that fixed-time H\"older regularity for one-dimensional solutions is proved in the same work in addition to pathwise uniqueness.
+We also take this opportunity to point out that \cite{YZ2017} also proves fixed-time H\"older regularity of solutions when $d=1$.

-We conclude the introduction with a remark on our approach to stochastic integration with respect to stable processes, or, more precisely, stable martingale measures.
-This material is contained in Section \ref{s_stochcalc}.
-The construction of the stable stochastic integral is already in the literature and we follow it.
-We then state a useful version of the Burkholder-Davis-Gundy inequality for stable stochastic integrals.
-The inequality, which we have not been able to locate in the literature, is based on the fact that the stable stochastic integral is equal in law to a time-changed stable process.
-For details, see Propositions~\ref{prop_integral_rep} and \ref{prop_bdg}.
-We emphasize this approach because we expect it to be useful to other authors working in the field. \\